Rhynochetos: Description

-Kagus are large birds described as something "between and small heron and a rail".
+Kagus are large, flightless birds described as something "between a small heron and a rail".
 Adults are about 55 cm tall with uniform ash-grey plumage with distinct orange-red bills and legs.
 Characteristic of these birds are long crest feathers.
 They weigh between 700 and 1000 g, with no significant size difference between males and females.

 Herons can look anatomically similar but can be distinguished by the lack of bare red parts and uniform grey plumage.